maiga-abdoul/llama3_autism_care_hack/README.md

 ## Features

-* Exange with a RAG chatbot: the user can ask any question related to autism to get some answer or be redirected to a pretesting formular
+* Exchange with a RAG chatbot: the user can ask any question related to autism to get some answer or be redirected to a pretesting formular
-* Answer to a questionar to test the child autism status.
+* Answer to a questioner to test the child autism status.

 ## Technologies Used